-- Moving to profitability: KL has been profitable in each of the first three months of 2018, earning approximately $2,000 in January, $1,000 in February and $7,000 in March.
+- Moving to profitability.
+In early 2018, KL achieved consistent profitability: $2,000 in January, $1,000 in February, and a remarkable $7,000 in March.
 April is on track to generate profits as well.

-- More effective targeting: KL has learned that long-term rentals are primarily done by foreign corporations or government entities, and Kenneth is becoming effective at targeting important, long-term sales.
+- More effective targeting.
+KL has learned that long-term rentals are primarily done by foreign corporations or government entities, and Kenneth is becoming effective at targeting important, long-term sales.

-- Assets spread thin with inefficiencies costing over $15,000: Running the business has been a challenge as our assets are spread very thin.
+- Assets spread thin with inefficiencies costing over $15,000.
+Running the business has been a challenge as our assets are spread very thin.
 Current assets include 88 unit (including one VIP unit), a large truck, one exhauster and a pickup truck that can pull the VIP unit or the newly-built trailer to transport unit.
 KL had to pay for third-party trucks to transport the units to the British Army and is currently renting a large truck full-time (combined cost in Q1 was $14,000) to service the British Army business to which KL has dedicated the exhauster.
 All the units in Nairobi are serviced manually, which is unhealthy and unpleasant for our staff.
 The low number of available cabins has forced KL to rent units from competitors on occasion (Q1 cost = $615).

 The Associates program teaches NRCF graduates how to be good employees – show up on time, do a good job, and dress properly – skills that students living in the slums never see demonstrated by adults in their lives yet are critical to the charity’s mission of transforming lives through employment .
 Associates make 500 Kenyan shillings a day plus transport and a meal.
 (For context, 500 Kenyan shillings covers about a quarter of a month’s rent in the slums).